Middlemen the key to corporate bond market's electric dreams

-LONDON/NEW YORK, Nov 10 (Reuters/IFR) - Goldman Sachs, the biggest standalone U.S. investment bank, shuttered its GSessions electronic bond-trading platform in 2014.
+LONDON/NEW YORK (Reuters/IFR) - Goldman Sachs, the biggest standalone U.S. investment bank, shuttered its GSessions electronic bond-trading platform in 2014.
 BlackRock, the world’s biggest asset manager, closed its Aladdin bond trading network after less than a year in 2013.
 Last spring, Deutsche Boerse, owner of the Frankfurt Stock Exchange, pulled its funding for a platform called Bondcube.

 Bloomberg LP, Thomson Reuters, parent of Reuters News, and about 30 other companies operate corporate bond e-trading businesses, most of which have struggled to gain traction with users.
 In an era when stocks are almost exclusively traded electronically, commodity trading pits have closed and currency traders increasingly conduct their business on computers, corporate bond trading is primarily done by people over the telephone.